-K.3.4 Marketing Manager
+K.3.5 Business Manager

-- a.
-The Marketing Manager shall be responsible to the Head Manager and the Director of Academics. - b.
-The Marketing Manager shall be responsible for: - i.
-The overall image of EngLinks. - ii.
-All marketing initiatives and advertising plans. - iii.
-Updating and maintaining the Facebook and Instagram pages and website.
+a.
+The Business Manager shall be responsible to the Head Manager and the Director of Academics b.
+The Business Manager shall be responsible fore:

-- iv.
-Any additional duties as detailed by the Design and Marketing Operations Manual. - K.3.5 Business Manager - a.
-The Business Manager shall be responsible to the Head Manager and the Director of Academics - b.
-The Business Manager shall be responsible fore: - i.
+- i.
 Recording all of EngLinks' finances. - ii.
 Preparing and submitting cheque requisitions for tutors. - iii.
 Preparing and submitted cheque requisitions for expenses - iv.
 Counting all workshop cash and recording workshop online payment